temujin9/mezovy/factions/mezovy/wizards guilds.md

 - Drug den, rich and exotic
 - Traits: counterpart to another faction, causes ruination

+- The Octagon
+  - Eight teleportation circles to the other towers (except Royal)
+  - Corresponding teleportation circles in the other towers
+  - Have Teleport Traps which can be activated to protect against incursions from fallen towers
+  - Used to move armies around

 ## Daydah
+- aka Mummers
 - dislikes Qasatia Thieves Guild hates Royal Family hates Royal Wizards
 - loved by Oreskoere Wizards, Hap County
 - Leader: High Magister Valeriya Romanova